ksantosh464/Solution-Engineering/articles/solution-engineering-natd/README.md

 **Cloud Services Suggestions  (Feel free to try more than one if you have time):**

-- Use for IAAS compute instance and may be MySQL instance to create a 3 or 2-tier web app.
+- Use an IAAS compute instance (we welcome OS variants -Windows or Linux) and may be MySQL instance to create a 3 or 2-tier web app.
 - Look at data sets from Kaggle or other areas in public domain, leveraging REST APIs from popular non-Oracle cloud services (Maps, Twitter, Instagram, Dropbox, Box etc).
 - Use any programming language of your choice while coding.
 Python, Java, Node.js, React.js, i.e. anything that you are comfortable with -  doesn’t matter to us.
 -  Use Oracle Analytics Cloud and create visualizations